rlznv/ptn-phrases/README.md

 3. move the image into the `img` folder
 4. test the image
     - randomize the generator to test if the image appears properly

+# what's next?

+might draw portraits of chief and the sinners themselves